dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/00-current/HARDCODED_PROCEDURES_MIGRATION.md

 ## Overview

 This document lists all 13 hardcoded fallback procedures that were removed from `ProcedureExecutor.TryCreateFallbackProcedure()`.
-Users can recreate these procedures manually in SpyWindow ¡æ Custom Procedures tab if needed for their PACS profile.
+Users can recreate these procedures manually in AutomationWindow ¡æ Custom Procedures tab if needed for their PACS profile.

 ## Migration Strategy

 **Phase 1**: Document all hardcoded procedures (this file)
 **Phase 2**: Remove `TryCreateFallbackProcedure()` method
-**Phase 3**: Users define procedures as needed per-PACS in SpyWindow
+**Phase 3**: Users define procedures as needed per-PACS in AutomationWindow

 ## Hardcoded Procedures List